ecw4001/B37VB---Edinburgh---Praxis-Game-Project-Ethan-Wu/README.md

-# B37VB---Edinburgh---Praxis-Game-Project-Ethan-Wu

 # SQUAREJUMP

 SQUAREJUMP is a simple endless runner game made in C using raylib.

-The player controls a square that must jump over incoming obstacles.
-The game continues until the player collides with an obstacle.
-The score increases as more obstacles are passed.
+The player controls a square and must jump over incoming obstacles.
+The game continues until the player hits an obstacle.
+The score increases when obstacles are passed, and the high score is shown on the ending screen.

-## How to Play
+## Controls

-- Press **ENTER** or **SPACE** on the title screen to start
+- **ENTER** - start the game
+- **SPACE** - jump
-- Press **SPACE** or **UP ARROW** to jump
+- **UP ARROW** - jump
-- Avoid hitting the obstacles
-- After losing, press **ENTER** or **SPACE** to play again
+- **ENTER** or **SPACE** on the ending screen - play again

-## Game Rules
+## Rules of the Game

-- The player moves automatically through the game
+- Press **ENTER** to start from the title screen.
-- Obstacles come from the right side of the screen
+- The square must jump over obstacles coming from the right side of the screen.
-- Each obstacle passed increases the score
+- Each obstacle passed increases the score.
-- The game ends when the player hits an obstacle
+- If the square collides with an obstacle, the game ends.
-- The high score is shown on the ending screen
+- The ending screen displays the score and high score.
+- The player can then press a key to play again.

-## Files
+## Project Files

+- `CMakeLists.txt` - main CMake build file
+- `src/CMakeLists.txt` - source folder CMake file
+- `src/raylib_game.c` - main game flow and screen switching
-- `screen_title.c` - title screen
+- `src/screen_title.c` - title screen
-- `screen_gameplay.c` - main gameplay
+- `src/screen_gameplay.c` - main gameplay
-- `screen_ending.c` - game over screen
-- `raylib_game.c` - screen switching and main flow
+- `src/screen_ending.c` - ending screen
-- `screens.h` - shared declarations
+- `src/screens.h` - shared declarations
+- src/resources/ - resources folder

+## Requirements

+To build and run this game on Windows, you need:

+- CMake
+- Visual Studio Build Tools 2022 or Visual Studio 2022
+- Desktop development with C++ workload
+- raylib (handled through the provided CMake setup)

 ## How to Compile

-Open the project folder in "Developer PowerShell for VS 2022" or a terminal with MSVC available and run -
+Open the project folder in **Developer PowerShell for VS 2022** and run:

 ```powershell
 cmake -S . -B build -G "Visual Studio 17 2022" -A x64